tranpl/redcap-external-modules/README.md

 * To enable a module on a specific project, go to the **Manage External Modules** link on the project homepage, click **Configure** next to the module name, check the **Enabled** checkbox, then click save.
 * To enable a module on ALL projects by default, go to the **Manage External Modules** link under **Control Center**, click **Configure** next to the module name, check the **Enable on all projects by default** checkbox, then click save.

 The only setting that actually does anything in the example module is the **Project Menu Background CSS** setting.
-This will change the background color of the menu on project pages, and is a great demo of simple hook usage, and how a setting can be set system-wide and/or overridden per project.
+This will change the background color of the menu on project pages, and is a great demo of simple hook usage, and how a setting can be set systemwide and/or overridden per project.

 ## AbstractExternalModule